markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-Potentiometer.md

 io.crossbar.examples.yun.potentiometer.get_potentiometer_value
 ```

-which returns the current potentiometer value (0 - 100),
+which takes the pin the potentiometer is connected to as an argument and returns the current potentiometer value (0 - 100),

 and publishes to one topic